Partnerships

 - Motivating people of Chaba to get an education which is the key to change.

 - Support for the orphans.
 This involves finding resources to help as many as possible.
-The partnership with Bright Hope World will go a long way to helping with this.
+The partnership with Bright Hope World has gone a long way to helping with this.

 - Empowering families to have a higher standard of income.
-Through farming training, mainly in rice and maize cropping, and micro-loan programmes for agriculture and small business.
+Through farming training, mainly in rice, cassava and maize cropping, and micro-loan programmes for agriculture and small business.

-- Provide income generation activities from an installed rice mill (ZAM16a).
-(A rice mill has been installed and after some teething issues is working.
+- Providing income generation activities from an installed rice mill (ZAM16a).
+(A rice mill has been installed and is working well.
 Currently the rice being grown in the area is not of good consistent quality, so the training programmes in rice growing are key to getting the product flowing well through the mill.)

 - Sensitisation of individuals, families, groups and the community about the issue of HIV/AIDS